abdeoliveira/examgen/README.md

 `inline:` expects an integer number as argment and it stands for the number of alternatives in one line.
 Something between 5 and 8 do well for `mode:numeric` (e.g. `inline:8`) and I recommend `inline:1` for `mode:text`

 Check screenshots with `inline:` variable in action.
-Hoover mouse pointer for caption.

 **inline:1**